-The financial framework and model continuously measure the Group's performance, from the branch offices through to Group level.
+ANNUAL GENERAL MEETING ATTENDANCE 2013-2017 % of voting rights and to control risks to ensure that the company's objectives are achieved.
+Financial reporting also forms the basis for sound internal control.
 The financial model makes it possible to monitor a number of key figures that can be understood by all managers.
-It also helps managers understand the connection between risks and opportunities, and how various factors impact their areas of responsibility, as well as how we can monitor and control these factors.
+Each branch has its own statement of income, for which it is fully responsible.
+It also helps managers to understand the connection between risks and opportunities, and how various factors impact their areas of responsibility as well as how we can monitor and control these factors.
 It visualizes the direct link between income and expenses in the statement of income, capital employed in the balance sheet and the generation of free cash flow.
 Refer to pages 46-47 for more information.